ros2/tsc_working_group_governance_template/README.md

 ### Standards for subprojects

-When adopting a subproject, the WG agrees that the following criteria will be maintained by the WG.
+Subprojects must meet the following criteria (and the WG agrees to maintain them upon adoption).

 * Build passes against ROS 2 master
 * The ROS 2 standard linter set is enabled and adhered to